Privacy

 1. Privacy Statement

-1.1 This Website is operated by Healthxchange Pharmacy UK Ltd (“Healthxchange”) of 1st Floor Sackville House, 143-149 Fenchurch Street, London EC3M 6BL registered in England with Company No. 01999872.
+1.1 This Website is operated by Healthxchange Pharmacy UK Limited (“Healthxchange”) of 1st Floor Sackville House, 143-149 Fenchurch Street, London, EC3M 6BL, registered in England and Wales with Company No. 01999872.
 Healthxchange’s registration number with the UK Information Commissioner’s Office is ZB137616.

-1.2 The Data Protection Act 2018 and UK GDPR (collectively, the “Regulations”) set out the responsibilities We have to protect your data.
+1.2 The UK General Data Protection Regulation and the Data Protection Act 2018 (as amended by the Data (Use and Access) Act 2025) (the “Regulations”) set out the responsibilities We have to protect your data.

-1.4 Any questions, comments and requests you may have regarding this Privacy Statement are welcomed and should be emailed to the Data Protection Officer, dpo@healthxchange.com.
+1.4 Any questions, comments and requests you may have regarding this Privacy Statement are welcomed and should be emailed to the Data Protection Officer at dpo@healthxchange.com.

 2. Data Protection Regulations